Auchi: Institutions and infrastructure

+Climate

+The climate at Auchi, which has an elevation of 0 meters (None feet) above sea level, is tropical wet and dry or savanna (Aw classification).
+The district's average annual temperature is -0.74% lower than Nigeria's averages at 28.72 °C (83.7 °F).
+183.14 millimeters (7.21 inches) of precipitation and 265.4 rainy days (72.71% of the time) are typical yearly totals for Auchi.

 Erosion

 Some parts of Auchi have been seriously devastated due to soil erosion.
 The Federal Government of Nigeria through the Nigeria Erosion and Watershed Management Project (NEWMAP), assisted by the World Bank, are now tackling the menace and are making fast progress.